Keith Moon: Film

-Nevertheless, the drummer landed several acting roles.
+Nevertheless, Moon landed several acting roles.
 His first was in 1971, a cameo in Frank Zappa's 200 Motels as a nun afraid of dying from a drug overdose.
 Although it only took 13 days to film, fellow cast member Howard Kaylan remembers Moon spending off-camera time at the Kensington Garden Hotel bar instead of sleeping.
 Moon's next film role was J.D.
 Clover, drummer for the fictional Stormy Tempest (played by Billy Fury) at a holiday camp during the early days of British rock 'n' roll, in 1973's That'll Be the Day.
 He reprised the role for the film's 1974 sequel, Stardust, in Jim MacLaine's (David Essex) backing band the Stray Cats and played Uncle Ernie in Ken Russell's 1975 film adaptation of Tommy.
 Moon's last film appearance was in 1978's Sextette.

 Destructive behaviour

 When you've got money and you do the kind of things I get up to, people laugh and say that you're eccentric, which is a polite way of saying you're fucking mad.